rayes0/blog/content/media.md

 _Liz to Aoi Tori_: For some thoughts and analysis of symbolism and other non-verbal communication, see [here](/blog/liz-to-aoi-tori).

 _Chikai no Finale_: It was okay, but not great.
 Definitely rushed, and felt poorly planned.
 Eg: The snippets of cropped phone video edits are obvious fillers to pump up the screen time.
 The shot variety was okay, but there wasn't much subtext to anything, symbolism was hardly used, and the movie overall didn't take advantage of thematic techniques beyond simply showing the plot.

+# Residuum {#residuum}

+Things for which I haven't yet gotten to doing a write-up are listed here.
+Being here doesn't speak at all for the quality of the items, it's merely a todo style list for me to see which series I still need to do a write-up for.

+-   Evergreen
+-   Summer Time Rendering
+-   Akame ga Kill